TamraPeterson/fs-journal/quizzes/week03.md

 **3.** What is Encapsulation?
 <!-- enter you answer in the space below -->
 ```
+        Encapsulation is grouping data and methods in a way that access to them is restricted from outside the grouping.
 ```
 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+        Single Responsibility
 ```
 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->